ruricolist/FXML/README.md

 Removed features:
 - FXML does not support HAX.

+Implementation differences:
+- Monolithic project (absorbs closure-common, cxml-stp).
+- Uses named-readtables.
+- Does not support SCL.
+- Does not support non-Unicode Lisps.

 # CXML compatibility

 You can make FXML and CXML interoperable by loading the system